ltn22/ICMPv6/draft-barthel-icmpv6-schc.md

 This document decribes
-how to adapt ICMPv6 as defined in {{rfc4443}} to LPWAN using SCHC header compression mechanism and how to protect the LPWAN network and the End-Device from undesirable ICMPv6 traffic.
+how to adapt ICMPv6 as defined in {{rfc4443}} to LPWAN using SCHC header compression mechanism and how to protect the LPWAN network and the Device from undesirable ICMPv6 traffic.